comeara/pillar/README.md

 You can also integrate Pillar directly into your application as a library.
 Reference the [acceptance spec suite][libacceptance] for details.

+In addition, version 1.0.1 of Pillar implements a "destroy" method to drop a keyspace.

 [libacceptance]:https://github.com/streamsend/pillar/blob/master/src/test/scala/streamsend/pillar/PillarLibraryAcceptanceSpec.scala

+### Release Notes

+- 1.0.1 Implements a "destroy" method to drop a keyspace